 Market price: 240 RMB per kilogram ($17/pound)

 Despite its moldy appearance, qingtoujun makes for good eating.
-Considered one of the best edible mushrooms of the genus Russula and beloved among the locals.
+It’s considered one of the best edible mushrooms of the genus Russula and beloved among the locals.

 The cap is initially spherical, quickly flattened and often slightly concave as it grows, with a light green to gray color.
-It’s found in western Yunnan, in pine or coniferous forests, during the rainy season from June to September.
+Qingtoujun grows in western Yunnan, under pine or coniferous trees during the rainy season from June to September.

 Eating notes: mild, fruity, a little sweet.
 Texture is soft and chestnut-like.
 Can be eaten raw in liangbancai, roasted with a little salt, or stir-fried with chiles.